Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 (3) Conviction of or entry of a plea of guilty or

-nolo contendere to any crime that is a felony under the laws of the United States or any state or territory thereof, or that is a misdemeanor, an essential element of which is dishonesty, or any crime that is directly related to the practice of the profession.
+nolo contendere, as set forth in subsection (c) of Section 10-5, to any crime that is a felony or misdemeanor under the laws of the United States or any state or territory thereof, or entry of an administrative sanction by a government agency in this State or any other jurisdiction.

 (4) Being adjudged to be a person under legal